-(An Exploration Stage Company) Management's Discussion and Analysis For the Year Ended April 30, 2020
+(An Exploration Stage Company) Management's Discussion and Analysis For the Three Months Ended July 31, 2020

-I. Related Party Transactions, continued
+G. Related Party Transactions, continued

+These transactions were in the normal course of operations and were measured at the fair value of the services rendered.
+Amounts due to related parties are unsecured, non-interest-bearing, and have no formal terms of repayment.
 The key management personnel of the Company are the directors and officers of the Company.
 The Company has no long-term employee or post-employment benefits.
-Compensation awarded to key management, included in (b), (d), (e), (f) and (g) above, was:
+Compensation awarded to key management, included in (b), (d), and (e) above, was:

 2020 2019

-Short-term benefits \$ 225,000 \$ 234,090
+Short-term benefits \$ 55,500 \$ 58,500

-Share-based payments 580,047 81,370

-Total \$ 805,047 \$ 315,460
+Total \$ 55,500 \$ 58,500

 One executive officer is entitled to termination benefits in the event of a change of control equal to thirty six months compensation.
-Upon a change of control, and assuming the triggering event took place on the last business day of the year-end, the payment would be \$468,000.
+Upon a change of control, and assuming the triggering event took place on the last business day of the period end, the payment would be \$468,000.

-J. Financial Condition, Liquidity and Capital Resources
+H. Financial Condition, Liquidity and Capital Resources

-As at April 30, 2020, the Company had working capital of \$3,426,810 (2019 - \$165,859).
+As at July 31, 2020, the Company had working capital of \$5,618,656 (April 30, 2020 - \$3,426,810).